johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 Regardless of the magnitude of the transaction, the value of b is the fee that must be paid.
 The purpose of this option is to avoid Distributed Denial-of-Service (DDoS) attacks. b makes such attacks extremely costly and removes the chance of an attacker flooding the system with millions of small transactions.

-From Twitter Space, April 18, 2022, ‘Sunday Chat with Charles’ **Re: Rewards going down, compensated by Transaction fees.**
+From Twitter Space, April 18, 2022, ‘Sunday Chat with Charles’ **Re: Rewards going down, compensated by Transaction fees.**[^91]

 > Well, there’s a formal curve in the specification, so if you look at the inflation, it’s over a 140-year period, I think, so it goes down.
 But it’s bounded and there’s precise formulas for how that works.
 It’s unlike Bitcoin, which has a step function which reduces every four years by half.
 This is a continuous emission decline, so it’s a nice gradual monotonically decreasing curve that’s quite smooth.
 >